General George S. Patton Scholarship of Honor

 Kristýna Otásková is studying for a career in Social Work.

-She is pictured here from left to right, Bob Nueske, Doug LaViolette, Mayor of Pilsen, Martin Baxa and George Patton Waters at the 2012 liberation festival.
+Photo below from left to right, Bob Nueske, Doug LaViolette, Mayor of Pilsen, Martin Baxa and George Patton Waters at the 2012 liberation festival.

 George Patton Waters